 Calabria, besides being close to Sicily, is also close to the Basilicata and Campania regions.
-One night in Maratea in the Basilicata region is a must.
-It is next to the last town in Calabria Praia a Mare.
+I want to share with you my weekend in Sorrento driving from Calabria.
+We spent one night in Maratea in the Basilicata region.
+Maratea is next to the last town in Calabria Praia a Mare.
 You can rent a car at Lamezia aiport which is recommended to visit Maratea and Sorrento from Calabria.

 Maratea in the Basilicata region

 Maratea is the start to this breathtaking coast.
-It is recommended one night to break up the journey and visit this wonderful place with its limestone cliffs, picturesque port and beaches not to mention the transparent blue sea.
+It is recommended one or two nights to break up the journey and visit this wonderful place with its limestone cliffs, picturesque port and beaches not to mention the transparent blue sea.

 Maratea is renowned for its giant marble statue of Christ almost resembling the one in Rio di Janiero, but slightly on a smaller scale.
 Nevertheless, you can see this statue perched high above the hills from all along the coast of Maratea.

 How amazing would it be to combine two or three Italian regions Sicily, Basilicata and Campania in one holiday.
 You can do it if you come to Calabria.
 I decided to try a weekend in Sorrento from Calabria.

 You can rent a car from Lamezia Airport.
 We first followed the road signs to Lamezia and then for Salerno.
 The A3 road is now the new E45.
 You can approach it from the SS109 in Lamezia.
 Once you get closer to Salerno, you take the road for Pompei until you see the signs for Castellammare di Stabia.

 You will see the white sign Castellamare with a brown tourist sign above for Penisola Sorrentina.
 There is a large supermarket called Auchan on the right.
 It is this road you follow all the way until you get to Sorrento.
 You will see toll booths immediately after this large supermarket.